-The word ‘Peptic’ refers to anything related to diabetes.
+The word ‘peptic’ refers to digestion and is derived from pepsin, a digestive enzyme involved in breaking down proteins in the stomach.
 Peptic ulcers are more common than many realise.
 They are essentially open sores in your stomach lining.
 They can cause discomfort, disrupt daily life, and, in severe cases, lead to complications.

 Knowing its risk factors can help you or your loved ones prevent developing a peptic ulcer.